WesternGamer/CustomLoadingBackgrounds/README.md

 Config entries:

+-`Version`: Not to be used by user.
+Used to update xml file if xml layout is changed in future update.

 -`MainMenuOverlay`: This overlay shows up in the main menu when `true`.
 It is faint lines that go across the screen.

 -`MainMenuOverlay2`: This overlay also shows up in the main menu when `true`.
 It is more visble than `MainMenuOverlay`.
 It is blue bordered squares with fading at the edges of the overlay.
 Overlays over `MainMenuOverlay`.